gwu-cs-sysprog/lectures/08/01_lecture.md

 3. In most cases, the interpreter is `ld`, and it is loaded into the process along with the target program.
 4. Execution is started at `ld`, and it:

-    1. Loads all of the dynamic libraries required by the program.
+    1. Loads all of the dynamic libraries required by the program, looking at the `LD_LIBRARY_PATH` environment variable to help look for them.
     2. Links the program such that all of its references to library symbols (i.e. `calloc` above) are set to point to library functions.
     3. Executes the initialization procedures (and eventually `main`) of our program.